Amejia481/Android-Resources/README.md

 # Android Resources

+This a set of info that I have been compiling while I have been working on android.

 ##Android Studio Tools
 - [APK Analyzer][android_studio_apk_analyzer]  give a X-ray look to your APK.
 - [Merged Manifest Viewer] [manifest_viewer] a clear view of your Manifest file of all the stuff that you didn't add there.